-Missionary on the Edge: Woman lays on edge of bed with knees perched on mattress, man stands or kneels on floor.
+Missionary on the Edge: You lay on edge of the bed with your knees perched on mattress, man stands or kneels on floor.

-T-Square: Woman lays flat on her back and man lies perpendicular to her forming a “T” hence the name T-square.
+T-Square: You lay flat on your back and man lies perpendicular to you forming a “T” hence the name T-square.

-Woman on top is wonderful alternative at this point as well, in bed or sitting, because it allows the woman to control depth and keeps pressure entirely off the abdomen.
+Woman on top is wonderful alternative at this point as well, in bed or sitting, because it allows you to control depth and keeps pressure entirely off the abdomen.
 This may become more difficult later thanks to fatigue.

 Sexual positions during pregnancy in the third trimester:

-At this point it’s important to avoid having the woman lay flat on her back, this can cut off blood flow to the fetus.
-This can be remedied by propping the upper body up with a pillow or pad or just avoiding positions where she needs to be on her back, for example;
+At this point it’s important to avoid lying flat on your back as it can cut off blood flow to your baby.
+This can be remedied by propping your upper body up with a pillow or pad or just avoiding positions where you needs to be on your back, for example;

 Spooning: You lay back to front on your sides and entry is from the back.

 Doggy style: Woman on all fours, man enters from behind while kneeling or standing.

-Leap frog: An adaptation of “doggy style” where the woman leans against a mattress to avoid having to support her weight.
+Leap frog: An adaptation of “doggy style” where you lean against a mattress to avoid having to support your weight.

 Lastly, I’m sure your wondering, should sexual positions during pregnancy be avoided?

 Anal sex is not recommended during pregnancy if that’s your thing.
 It’s not off limits, per say, just not recommended due to the increased chance of infection and tissue damage.
 Oral sex is OK, however you should not allow your partner to blow into your vagina.
 This can cause an air embolism which can be harmful to both mother and child.